David Tutt: Devonshire Quarter scheme

-In June 2017, Tutt attended the official opening of a two-storey player's village building, for tennis players at Eastbourne's Devonshire Park tennis grounds.
+In June 2017, Tutt attended the official opening of a two-story player's village building, for tennis players at Eastbourne's Devonshire Park tennis grounds.
 The grounds are host to an annual international tennis tournament.
 Local council taxes and the Lawn Tennis Association jointly funded the construction of the building, at the direction of Eastbourne Borough Council led by Tutt.

 Steve Cresswell, a director of contractors Kier, said of the redevelopment project: "This fantastic project, delivered through the Scape Minor Works framework, will play a key role in the wider £44m (note, officially £54) Devonshire Quarter scheme to provide a top quality sporting, cultural and conference destination in Eastbourne."

 Tutt said at the official opening: "The development marks a major part of our work with the LTA to improve the tennis offer here, alongside the £44million transformation underway to put Devonshire Quarter on the map as a first-rate international sporting, cultural and conference destination."